turingschool-examples/testing-react/README.md

 ---

+## By the end of this lesson you should...
+* Understand how to navigate the jest docs
+* Understand how to navigate the enzyme docs
+* Have a good idea of why we test
+* Have a good idea of what to test
+* Have some understanding of how to test it
+* Be super pumped to go test every component in your app

+---

 ## Jest

 _Jest is the de facto unit testing framework for ReactJS project.
 It is provided and used by Facebook themselves._